Generic name: perampanel (per AM pa nel)

 What other drugs will affect perampanel?

-Taking this medicine with other drugs that make you sleepy can worsen this effect.
-Ask your doctor before taking a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety or depression.
+Using perampanel with other drugs that make you drowsy can worsen this effect.
+Ask your doctor before using opioid medication, a sleeping pill, a muscle relaxer, or medicine for anxiety or seizures.

 birth control pills;